-The only lights sequences that we will be needed for the Starting Lights are the following:
+The only lights sequences that we will be needed for the Starting Lights are:

-- Steady Red Lights on or off: To indicate the start of the race. - The yellow flashing lights are not any more use during the FIM events.
+• Steady Red Lights on or off: To indicate the start of the race.

 The electrical line for the whole system including starting lights and controls should be protected with UPS.